 More than ever before, boards are faced with the daunting task to ensure their company is protected in the event of an online attack.
-Just a decade or so ago, boardroom information security questions of digital risk rarely made it into the agenda.
+Just a decade or so ago, boardroom information security questions regarding digital risk rarely made it into the agenda.

 Instead, companies instructed c-suite leaders to deal with the duty of establishing and maintaining cybersecurity standards.